 You should, however, follow the news with purpose and temperance.

 Identify a few reliable news sources and cut out all the others.

 How many?
-One would not suffice, but two or three platforms usually do the trick, especially if they represent different sides of the political spectrum.
+One would not suffice, but two or three platforms usually do the trick – especially if they are from sides of the political spectrum.